Akenokoru/postcss-plugin-px2viewport/README.md

 ### About unit `dpx`

-It support `dpx` to resolve a pixel border problems.
-You need add some codes into your entry file like this.
+It supports `dpx` to resolve a pixel border problem.
+You need to add some codes into your entry file like this.

 ```js
 if (window.devicePixelRatio && window.devicePixelRatio >= 2) {